 However, it is in fact illegal for an unlicensed contractor to perform any contracting work for a project that is valued over $500 in combined labor and material costs.
 Besides being illegal, unlicensed contractors lack accountability and have a high rate of involvement in construction scams.
 Not only that, these unlicensed contractors are unfair competition for the rest of the industry.

-If you believe you are a victim to an unlicensed contractor or you need assistance bringing an action against one, contact our offices at (858) 926-5797.
+If you believe you are a victim to an unlicensed contractor or you need assistance bringing an action against one, contact our offices today online or at (858) 926-5797.